+Clerkship recruitment dates are set by each state’s law society.
 Application dates for our offices are listed on the locations and dates page.
 We most often recruit our graduates from the clerkship program, but from time to time we do go to market for graduate roles.
 If you are looking specifically for a graduate role, please keep an eye on our website.
 Sign up to receive updates on opportunities in your city so you don’t miss your chance.

 To complete your online application, you are welcome to submit a downloaded version from your university.

 It is natural to look at the window displaying your video feed, and not your web camera.
-You will have the option to hit the 'Hide Video' button if you do not want to see yourself on camera during the interview.
+You will have the option to hit the 'Hide Video' button if you do not want to see yourself on camera during the assessment.

 We understand video assessment can be nerve racking, so if you do lose your train of thought, it is okay to start your answer again and finish within the time provided.